-Every year, up to 80,000 Cape fur seal pups and up to 6,000 Cape fur seal bulls are brutally killed in Namibia.
+Every year, the Namibian government authorizes the slaughter of 80,000 – 85,000 Cape fur seal pups and 6,000 Cape fur seal bulls.
+The number of pups and bulls who are brutally killed varies each year.

 The processors: 80 – 110 unskilled to low-skilled, poorly paid laborers